Rosalind Tjanyari Australian, Yankunytjatjara, b. 1971

 Rosalind’s mother Kunmanara (Kanakyia) Tjanyari was a highly regarded ngangkari (Anangu traditional healer) and the influence of her mother’s ngangkari practice and knowledge passed down from her mother, grandmother and aunties has shaped Rosalind’s understanding of people and places.
 This is reflected in Rosalind’s dynamic artistic practice, where Rosalind alludes to the positive, healing energy associated with Ngangkari that is imbued in specific sites.

-Rosalind has been painting at the art centre for more than ten years, she has also been an Arts Worker there for most of this time, she assists within the workshop, preparing materials for paintings and assisting the older artists.
+Rosalind has been painting for more than ten years, she has also been an Arts Worker for most of this time, she assists within the workshop, preparing materials for paintings and assisting the older artists.

 Popular among family, peers, and children within the community, Rosalind`s sense of humor and gentleness is a complimentary reflection of her compassion for others in the community.
 On holidays Rosalind and her husband Johnny enjoy swimming at the dam close to the Mintabie mining town, a popular weekend shopping destination.
 She is a keen mingkulpa (traditional bush tobacco) enthusiast, and has even achieved successful plant growth within the art centre community garden!